mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Interface Basics

 An interface defines a set of methods to be implemented by types.
-Any named type can implement an interface, even named primitive types.
+Any named type can implement an interface, even those whose underlying type is a primitive type.

 A type can implement any number of interfaces.